punkave/best-practices/JavaScript/articles/javascript-style-guide.md

 setTimeout(doge.meme, 1000);
 ```

 This wouldn't work in code that uses prototypal inheritance.
 We would have to write a special inline function because `this` has a different value in a timeout callback function.
-With the `self` pattern it just works.
+But with the `self` pattern it just works.

-between objects.

 ### 0.6 note